Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 9. Support Clean Water Initiatives

-If we start to look at this issue as a whole, and we work hard to make sure that we can make a difference when it comes to this widespread issue, we’re going to be in a much better place to help people all over the world in preventing this issue from getting worse.
+If we start to look at this issue as a whole and work hard to make a difference on this widespread issue, we’ll be in a much better place to help people worldwide prevent this issue from getting worse.

 10 Countries With Acute Water Scarcity